scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** instant

-Choose a target in range you can see that is capable of looking at you.
-The target must make a stamina save against your spellcasting.
-If they succeed they are paralyzed until the end of their next turn and make no more saving throws.
-On failure they are paralyzed for 1 minute.
-While they are paralyzed they must make a stamina save against your spellcasting, on failure turning into stone.
+Choose a creature in range you that can see you, turning them to stone.
+Make a spellcasting roll against the creatures stamina save.
+On success they are paralyzed for the next minute.
+While they are paralyzed, at the start of their turn they make a stamina save against your spellcasting roll turning to stone on fail.

-Add an enhanced die to the roll for every level above 4th.
+Add an enhanced die to the roll for every level cast above 4th.

 ___
 #### Purify Spirit